Msanidi-Abdul/Msanidi-Abdul/README.md

 <!--
 **Msanidi-Abdul/Msanidi-Abdul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+My name is Ahmed Abdul, and I'm a web developer based in Kenya.
+I'm passionate about building web applications and creating engaging user experiences.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...